microsoft/terminal/doc/specs/#653 - Quake Mode/#653 - Quake Mode.md

   - When a positive number is provided, the terminal will use that value as a duration (in seconds) to slide the terminal into position when activated.
   - The default would be some sensible value.
-The pane animation is .2s, so `0.2` might be a resonable default here.
+The pane animation is .2s, so `0.2` might be a reasonable default here.

 We could have alternatively provided a `"dropdownSpeed"` setting, that provided a number of pixels per second.
 In my opinion, that would be harder for users to use correctly.
 I believe that it's easier for users to mentally picture "I'd like the dropdown to last 100ms" vs "My monitor is 1504px tall, so I need to set this to 15040 to make the window traverse the entire display in .1s"

+> NOTE: `dropdownDuration` will be ignored when the user has animations disabled
+> in the OS.
+In that case, the terminal will just appear, as if it was set to 0.

 Some users might want to be able to use the global hotkey to hide the window when the window is already visible.
 This would let the hotkey act as a sort of